Pinnoctopus cordiformis

 Pinnoctopus cordiformis is a species of octopus found around the coasts of New Zealand.
+It is one of the most common species of octopus in the country.

 Description

 Pinnoctopus cordiformis is identifiable by its orange-brown or purple-grey colouration; iridescent white spots are found on the arms and web.
 No white spots can be seen on the mantle.

 Pinnoctopus has been seen to reach sizes of over 1m in length and 9 kilograms in weight, however, specimens of this size are seldom seen, due to residing in deeper waters.

 Pinnoctopus cordiformiss closest relative is Octopus huttoni.
 The two can be easily distinguished by comparing a range of features: Octopus huttoni is about the size of a fist when fully mature, so is considerably smaller than the P, cordiformis; Octopus huttoni has a single row of suckers, which run up each tentacle, as opposed to Pinnoctopus, which has two rows of oppositely-arranged suckers.Villanueva R, Norman MD 2008.
 Biology of the plank‐ tonic stages of benthic octopuses.
 Oceanography and Marine Biology: an annual review 46: 105–202.
-Octopus species have no bone structure, which allows easy escape from confined spaces; they also have an ability to avoid towed nets, making them difficult to study in the wild.Pinnoctopus cordiformis has a globe-shaped head, which contains the brain and other vital organs, it also has a mouth and sharp beak which is used for killing prey.
+Octopus species have no bone structure, which allows easy escape from confined spaces; they also can avoid towed nets, making them difficult to study in the wild.Pinnoctopus cordiformis has a globe-shaped mantle, which contains the vital organs. it also has a mouth and sharp beak which is used for killing prey.
 The skin of the octopus is smooth and can change colour slightly to hide from both predators and prey.
-As a form of self-defence the octopus has an ink-like substance which can be released to deter a predator in order to escape.
+As a form of self-defense, the octopus can release ink to deter a predator.
 The eyes of an octopus are considered to be far more developed than those of many other marine species, they are primarily nocturnal and undertake a range of techniques to both escape predators and find prey.